-A field of thirteen go to post for the second race of the evening at Kempton on Wednesday.
-See our betting tips and full race preview below.
+A field of seven go to post for this interesting race at Kempton on Wednesday, see our betting tips and the full race preview below.